-Retrofit design on the reservoir towers has been completed for Chabot and USL Dams, and construction is expected to be completed in 2017.
-Design efforts are underway for the towers at Briones and Lafayette Dams.
+Retrofit construction for the reservoir towers at Chabot and USL Dams has been completed.
+Design and construction efforts are underway for the towers at Briones and Lafayette Dams.
 Since the Lafayette Tower also serves as the dam's spillway, failure could create an additional mode of failure.
 Failure of the tower could cause an uncontrolled release of reservoir water that will affect the City of Lafayette's business district.
 An additional tower at San Pablo Dam is currently not used but could be used to supply water to San Pablo Water Treatment Plant.